Psychotherapy is not easily described in general statements…

 While traditional psychoanalytic psychotherapy often involves long-term treatment, there has been a growing demand for briefer, focused interventions.
 Jungian-oriented psychoanalytic psychotherapy, in briefer durations, incorporates the principles of Analytical Psychology while addressing the need for cost-effective, time-limited care.

-I believe any psychotherapy that is meaningful, practical, and beneficial depends on a reliable and trusting relationship between client and therapist.
 I sincerely hope that our alliance, and the work we do together, can lead to positive changes in your perception of yourself and others and to the reduction or elimination of persistent, and sometimes debilitating, psychological symptoms and lead to increased motivation and ability in addressing the challenges you face in your life.

 The exploration and analysis of dreams, active imaginations, and fantasy is essential to insight-oriented psychotherapy.
 Dream and fantasy material can provide conscious access to vital unconscious processes and can greatly enhance psychological development.
 I regard dream analysis as a vital component of psychotherapy and I encourage the inclusion and exploration of dream and creative material in our work.